John Wick: Chapter 2: Plot

-John Wick recovers his stolen Boss 429 Mustang from Abram Tarasov, the late Viggo's brother.
-John dispatches Tarasov's men in a violent rampage that heavily damages the Mustang, but spares Tarasov under the promise of peace, and returns home.
-John has his Mustang taken for repairs by chop-shop owner Aurelio.
+John Wick infiltrates a smuggling compound run by Abram Tarasov, who is highly strung following the recent deaths of his nephew Iosef and brother Viggo at John's hands.
+There, he recovers his stolen Boss 429 Mustang and kills all of Abram's men in a violent rampage, but spares Abram himself under the promise of peace.
+Returning home, he sends his Mustang off to be repaired by Aurelio and attempts to restart his life of quietude.

-John is visited by the Camorra crime boss Santino D'Antonio, who reminds him that he helped John complete his "impossible task", which allowed John to retire and marry Helen.
-In return, John swore to a "marker", an unbreakable vow symbolized by a "blood oath" medallion.
-Santino presents the marker to demand services from John, who declines.
-Santino retaliates by destroying John's house with a grenade launcher.
-John survives and travels to the Continental Hotel in New York City, where Winston reminds him that if he rejects the marker, he will be violating one of the two unbreakable rules of the underworld: no killing on Continental grounds and honoring every marker.
-John reluctantly accepts his commitment and meets with Santino, who tasks him with assassinating his sister, Gianna, so he can claim her seat at the "High Table", a council of twelve high-level crime bosses.
+That night, John is visited by the Camorra crime boss Santino D'Antonio, who, given John's brief return from retirement, is now seeking his services.
+John is bound by a "marker" (a medallion symbolizing a blood oath) with Santino, who had helped him complete the "impossible task" that allowed him to retire and marry Helen.
+Nevertheless, John refuses, prompting Santino to destroy his house with a grenade launcher.
+After surviving Santino's attack, he travels to the Continental Hotel in New York City, where Winston reminds him that the underworld has two unbreakable rules: no "conducting business" (i.e., assassinations) on Continental grounds, and honoring the marker.
+To avoid a death sentence, John reluctantly accepts Santino's marker and is tasked with assassinating Santino's sister Gianna, allowing Santino to claim her seat at the "High Table," a council of twelve high-level crime bosses in the underworld.
 Santino sends Ares, his mute bodyguard, to observe John's mission.

-In Rome, Italy, John infiltrates Gianna's coronation, confronting her in her dressing room.
-Faced with certain death, Gianna chooses to slit her wrists.
-As Gianna dies, John shoots her in the head, to end her suffering and to fulfill the marker.
-As John leaves, Gianna's bodyguard, Cassian, recognizes him, realizes that he was sent to kill Gianna, and attacks him.
-John flees to the catacombs, where he is double-crossed by Ares and Santino's henchmen, who intend to tie up "loose ends" by killing him.
-After killing most of the henchmen, John is again pursued by Cassian.
-Their fight leads them into the Rome Continental's reception area, in which, like the New York Continental, "conducting business" is strictly forbidden.
-As the two share a drink, John explains his reason for killing Gianna.
-Nevertheless, Cassian promises John a quick and clean death as a sign of professional respect.
+In Rome, Italy, John makes his way through Gianna's coronation and finds her in her dressing room.
+Faced with certain death, she chooses to slit her wrists, after which he shoots her in the head to end her suffering and fulfill Santino's marker.
+While leaving the site, John is attacked by Gianna's bodyguard, Cassian, forcing him to flee to the nearby catacombs, where he is double-crossed by Ares, who intends to kill him to tie up loose ends on Santino's behalf.
+After killing most of Ares' henchmen, Cassian again pursues John, with the ensuing fight leading them into the Rome Continental, where they are stopped from "conducting business".
+John explains that he was forced to kill Gianna due to her brother's marker.
+Cassian, while understanding, tells him that he cannot let the assassination go unpunished, but promises to grant him a quick death.